Code-Institute-Submissions/Web_Syntax/readme.md

 The contact form was designed with in-built validation.
 The HTML ‘required’ property was used to create mandatory fields in the form.
 By catching invalid data on the client-side, the user can fix it straight away.

 # 8. Bugs
+There were several bugs encountered throughout the development of this project.
+There were three tools that were key to fixing these issues.
+Chrome developers’ tools, Firefox developers’ tools and VS Codes linter extension.
+Below are some of the bugs encountered;

+## *During development*
+* Bootstrap Navbar
+    * Issue with positioning the brand logo
+    * Issue with link hover animation
+* Bootstrap carousel
+    * Issues centring content
+    * Issues changing the slider control icons
+* Hero image
+    * Issues with positioning the hero image
+* Portfolio image alignment
+    * Used bootstrap cards to solve the issue

+## *During testing*
+* HTML validation
+    * Several sections were flagged as a warning by the HTML validator because the were missing headings.
+I ignore these because I didn’t consider this a major issue.

 # 9. Deployment
 Web Syntax was developed in VS Code and I used Git for version control on my local server.
 It was later pushed into a repository on GitHub.
 The website was deployed both on GitHub Pages and my own personal domain.
 The steps taken for deployment are as follows;